Charles Demuth

 Charles Henry Buckius Demuth (November 8, 1883 – October 23, 1935) was an American painter who specialized in watercolors and turned to oils late in his career, developing a style of painting known as Precisionism.

 "Search the history of American art," wrote Ken Johnson in The New York Times, "and you will discover few watercolors more beautiful than those of Charles Demuth.
 Combining exacting botanical observation and loosely Cubist abstraction, his watercolors of flowers, fruit and vegetables have a magical liveliness and an almost shocking sensuousness."

 Demuth was a lifelong resident of Lancaster, Pennsylvania.
 The home he shared with his mother is now the Demuth Museum, which showcases his work.
 He graduated from Franklin & Marshall Academy before studying at Drexel University and at Philadelphia's Pennsylvania Academy of Fine Arts.
 While he was a student at PAFA, he participated in a show at the academy, and also met William Carlos Williams at his boarding house.
 The two were fast friends and remained close for the rest of their lives.

 He later studied at Académie Colarossi and Académie Julian in Paris, where he became a part of the avant garde art scene.
 The Parisian artistic community was accepting of Demuth's homosexuality.
 After his return to America, Demuth retained aspects of Cubism in many of his works.

-Early life
+Early life, family and education

 Charles Demuth was born on 8 November 1883 in Lancaster, Pennsylvania.
 In 1889, when Demuth was 6 years old, his family moved to an 18th-century house at 120 East King Street.
-In the colonial period, the house had been a tavern.
+During the colonial period, the house had been a tavern.
 Demuth's Tobacco Shop, owned and run by his family since 1770, was next door.
-Demuth lived at the King Street house with his mother, Augusta for the rest of his life.
+Demuth lived at the house with his mother Augusta for the rest of his life.
 He maintained a small studio on the second floor.